-- 3.2 It is proposed that 13 no. units (30.2%) will be affordable homes meeting the requirements of policies BSC 3 and Villages 5, and these units will be provided on-site. - 3.3 69.2% of the affordable housing provision is to be affordable/social rented and the remaining 30.8% comprising intermediate properties.
-This would therefore broadly accord with Policy BSC 3 in so far that the policy requires a 70/30 split between affordable/social rented and intermediate properties respectively.
-The affordable housing mix has also had regard to Policy BSC 4 as a starting point for assessing the mix of affordable housing required which has been influenced by up-to-date evidence on housing need.
+- 3.2 It is proposed that 23 no. units (52%) will be affordable homes meeting the requirements of policies BSC 3 and Villages 5, and these units will be provided on-site. - 3.3 It is similarly proposed that 70% of the affordable housing provision is to be social rented and the remaining 30% comprising shared ownership properties.
+This therefore complies with the provisions of Policy BSC 3.
+The affordable housing mix has also had regard to Policy BSC 4 as a starting point for assessing the mix of affordable housing which has been influenced by up-to-date evidence on housing need.

-3.4 The affordable housing is proposed to be located in small clusters as shown on the Planning Layout that accompanies the application.
+3.4 The affordable housing is proposed to be located in small clusters as shown on the Affordable Housing Plan that accompanies the application (drawing ref.
+UPP2-02-303).
 This arrangement enables the efficient and effective use of resources for the Registered Social Landlord, both in terms of maintenance of the properties (financial) and providing an effective level of service to future residents (management).